An A-Z of how you can help Older People

 If you are interested in getting your elderly relative or friend into knitting, Knit Together has a fantastic resource of local knitting groups all over the UK.

 Ask your relative about their childhood, or any incredible moments from their life.
 So many people have incredible stories to tell, so why not ask away and see what you will discover?
-Tips on how to start a memoir can be found at the Write One Blog.
+Tips on how to start a memoir can be found at the Scottish Book Trust.

 A specialist charity, Mind offers support and advice for anyone experiencing a mental health problem.
 If you’re concerned, get in touch.